 What To Do If You Get Yourself Into a Rental Scam

-Remember to look out for those 7 red flags when finding a new rental property, and always report suspicious ads to publishers if you come across one.
-If you do find yourself in the middle of a rental scam, a lawyer can let you know all of your options, and help you navigate the different steps you need to take such as:
+Look out for those 7 red flags when finding a new rental property, and always report suspicious ads to publishers.
+If you do find yourself in the middle of a rental scam, a lawyer can let you know all of your options, and help you with your next steps:

 - Reporting the ad and contacting the publisher.